svven/summary/README.md

   Checks whether the image is plain white and returns None.<br />
-  This filter retrieves the whole image file so it has an extra regex check before. <br />
-  For example it rules out following URLs.
+  This filter retrieves the whole image file so it has an extra regex check before.
+It rules out following URLs:
     - http://wordpress.com/i/blank.jpg?m=1383295312g
     - http://images.inc.com/leftnavmenu/inc-logo-white.png

 * **FormatImageFilter**

   Rules out animated gif images for the moment.<br />
-  This can be extended to exclude other image formats based on the file content.
+  This can be extended to exclude other image formats based on file contents.

 ***